Occupational Therapy M.S.

 NOTE: Students have the option of earning a graduate certificate in Autism Studies or in Family-Professional Collaboration.
-See these sections in the catalog for more information.
-Students who elect to earn a certificate will be required to extend the length of the master’s degree program in order to complete the entire certificate program.
+Students who elect to earn a certificate may be required to extend the length of the master’s degree program in order to complete the entire certificate program.

 Suggested Plan of Study

 |First Term (Fall)||Units||Second Term (Spring)||Units||Summer||Units|